History of the Library

 • Larger collection of approximately 113,000 volumes serves a population of approximately 72,000

-• 2007 - The Branch library is relocated from the Community Activities Inc., building to the Leggett Campus (formerly Leggett elementary).
+• 2007 - In February the branch library is relocated from the Community Activities Inc. building to the Leggett Campus (formerly Leggett elementary).
 The new location, at 2,000 square feet, is about 4 times larger than the previous location.
 The space is cabled for data allowing us to offer Internet access along with a full range of library services including reference librarians and more materials in all formats.

-• 2010 - Leggett Branch Library closed due to budget constraints.
+• 2010 - In November, the Leggett Branch Library closed due to budget constraints.

 • 2014 - Library celebrates its 50th anniversary with a year of events that include displays about significant events or aspects of 1964, profiles of staff members, the beginnings of library service in Waterford.
 Celebrations throughout the year include a daylong Birthday Bash and a Classic Car Show.